Assault Always Pursuing the Best Possible Result

 As with any criminal charge, the state has the burden to prove every element of an assault offense beyond a reasonable doubt.
 If you are facing assault charges, you need a trusted criminal defense lawyer on your side who can hold the prosecution accountable for proving their case.

-Types of Assault Charges in Texas
+Different Types of Assault Charges in Texas

 Assault charges range from class C misdemeanors to first-degree felonies depending on the alleged conduct, the victim’s injuries, and whether a deadly weapon was used.
 In addition to punishments like fines and jail time, an assault conviction can carry substantial collateral consequences.
 For example, assault can be considered a crime of moral turpitude, which can make it difficult to get a job or a state license.
 Additionally, federal laws limit the rights of people convicted of domestic violence.
 The Texas Code of Criminal Procedure also defines many types of assault as “3G” offenses for which harsher sentences are imposed.

-Possible Defenses Against Assault Charges
+Effective Defenses Against Assault Charges

 Here are a few possible defenses that could be presented in an assault case: